WinVector/wrapr/extras/bquote.md

-For example if you want to control the call-presentation of a formula passed to `lm()` (a problem discussed [here](http://www.win-vector.com/blog/2018/09/r-tip-how-to-pass-a-formula-to-lm/)) the following code is sufficeint.
+For example if you want to control the call-presentation of a formula passed to `lm()` (a problem discussed [here](http://www.win-vector.com/blog/2018/09/r-tip-how-to-pass-a-formula-to-lm/)) the following code is sufficient.

 ``` r
 # specifications of how to model,